ilcato/homebridge-fibaro-home-center/README.md

 [![Buy me a cofee](https://cdn.buymeacoffee.com/buttons/default-orange.png)](https://www.buymeacoffee.com/ilcato)

+### Important Note:

+As I no longer actively use the underlying products, I won’t be maintaining this project as frequently.

+I remain available to provide best-effort support, but I won’t be able to test any new changes or updates.
+Community contributions are welcome, and I’ll do my best to respond to issues and review pull requests, though with less regularity and without direct testing capacity.

 ### Homebridge plugin for Fibaro Home Center (2, 2 Lite, 3, 3 Lite, Yubii Home).

 This is an [Homebridge](https://homebridge.io) plugin.